iwillspeak/iwillspeak.github.io/about.md

 # About {{ site.name }}

 {{ site.name }} is the various projects and musings of me, Will Speak.
-I am a computer science student and software developer.
+I am a computer science graduate and software developer.
 I have just finished my degree and am off into the world.
 I have an interest in [photography][flickr] and a weakness for all things mac.

 You can usually find me messing around with some form of software or another, and this has lead to the creation of many [projects]({{site.url}}/projects.html).
 When I have the time, or feel the need, I like to post my thoughts on my [Blog][blog].